yizhoucc/auditory-foraging-IRC/readme.md

 # AF project

+# todo

+0605. vary node np case. the problem is what we dicussed earlier. the current autocorr plot is not realy for this. should use the min wait time plot for eval.

 # state about this pr
 this is the version we have at the date of nips deadline. the files are pretty messy, wie dont have time to do a full reorganization.